-Trump’s Farcical New Beginning with Muslims
+Trump’s Farcical New Beginning With Muslims

 Trump won praise for quick cruise-missile strikes in response to Bashar al-Assad’s use of chemical weapons in April, but that minor response was followed immediately by denials of any change in Syria policy.
 A nominally more aggressive policy on Iran has not included repudiation of the nuclear deal, though Trump has expanded American military commitments in the region, like greater support for the Saudi-led intervention in Yemen.
 That means deeper American involvement in yet another muddled conflict, with a population teetering on the brink of famine.
 The dissonance between greater military action and a retreating “America First” diplomatic and foreign aid posture portend erratic shifts in policy devoid of long-term strategic thinking.

 By traveling to Saudi Arabia, Israel, and the Vatican, Trump is apparently seeking to cultivate interfaith support for peace.
 But crudely instrumentalizing religion is a dangerous ploy.
 While religion is a factor in the Israel-Palestine conflict and vis-à-vis the Islamic State, it is not the key or primary driver in either situation.
 These are political challenges, not religious ones.
 Religious actors can play an important role in promoting peace, but they must maintain independence from government to be credible.
 Further, Trump must not confuse Saudi Arabia as the representative of Islam — no government represents the religion.
 The ultraconservative Wahhabi interpretation is a minority, non-mainstream interpretation in the broader Sunni landscape.
-There are over 1.5 billion Muslims in the world, but only about 20 percent live in the Middle East.
+There are more than 1.5 billion Muslims in the world, but only about 20 percent live in the Middle East.
 The wide diversity of practice and interpretation of Islam around the world defies stereotyping.

 In rallying action to fight terrorism, Trump will have to shed his disdain for “globalism.”
 Burden-sharing and collective action require multilateral cooperation, through initiatives like the Global Coalition to Counter ISIS and entities like the 57-member Organization of Islamic Cooperation (OIC).
 Many Muslim-majority countries are on the front lines in conflicts against terrorist groups, which target Muslim communities first and foremost.
 Recognizing these facts and honoring their role in our collective self-defense will send a positive message of solidarity that rarely crosses Trump lips.